Exercise 5: Basic Inheritance

 Your objective

 You will enrich the language with new operations and new computational powers.
 Specifically, you will add new operations to the language.
 Note that you do not need to change any of the existing code in order to achieve your objective.
 In fact, you do not need to understand how existing operations are implemented.
-The system is both open and closed.
+The system is both open to extension and closed to modification.

 You will write a new function buildEnrichedTranslator returning a Translator.
 This Translator will support several additional Operations.
 The Operations you need to add are: